15 Mar Can new technology help local authorities to prevent homelessness?

 New technology for homelessness prevention

-Most notably, within the new legislation, the prevention duty, once triggered will continue for 56 rather than 28 days.
-After this the relief duty is an additional 56 days but will likely get extended.
+Most notably, within the new legislation, the prevention duty once triggered will continue for 56 rather than 28 days.
+After this, the relief duty is an additional 56 days but will likely get extended.
 The new Act also requires councils to deliver services to everyone who is at risk of becoming homeless.
 This ensures that single people who were not necessarily considered “priority need” such as families with children and those who are vulnerable, under the old legislation, will be accounted for and protected.
-Additionally, a tailored assessment and housing plan will have to be undertaken to ensure everything is considered from necessary housing requirements to tackling the root causes of homelessness.
+Additionally, a tailored assessment and housing plan will have to be undertaken to ensure everything is considered from necessary housing requirements for tackling the root causes of homelessness.

 With little funding, Local Authorities must find innovative solutions to ensure the successful implementation of the Homelessness Reduction Act (HRA).